mattbishun5/WS_Application/README.md

 I have improved my application greatly since the first submission.
 I have implemented a server using NodeJS, express and static enabling my webpage to be loaded onto port 8080, once the server is listening.

 I have also taken the feedback on board from my first submission.
 I have validated my CSS and HTML code, as there were issues in my validation in particular in my HTML.
 I have removed all the errors that it had initially, for both CSS and HTML.
 I have eradicated var in HTML, with it occurring once in my jQuery index.js for functionality.
 I have used Const to replace var in the HTML.
 I have also added a hover on click of my buttons within my CSS file, adding a background colour of light blue before clicking.
 I have removed many unnecessary comments, as these do not comply with the industry best practice.
 I have also kept consistent indentation, to improve readability.
+I have changed confusing names of function in my index.js such as; date and de.

 I have removed many script tags of my JavaScript code, in my HTML, as this is poor maintainability.
 My package.json file I have created manually, initially by a npm init, and then I have changed areas of it accordingly, such as name, dependencies, author, and scripts.